ally-petitt/ally-petitt/content/posts/2024-07-05_Emulating-With-NVRAM.md

 Furthermore, `httpd` dynamically links the `libnvram.so` library with the dynamic linker [ld](https://man7.org/linux/man-pages/man8/ld.so.8.html).
 By setting the environment variable `LD_PRELOAD` to `libnvram-faker.so`, `ld` is instructed to load our crafted shared object file before the real `libnvram.so` library is loaded in.
 Consequently, the NVRAM-related procedures that we defined in `nvram-faker.c` (and by extension `libnvram-faker.so`) will be called instead of the intended symbols in `libnvram.so`.

+`Nvram-faker` is programmed to parse through key-value pairs stored in a `/nvram.ini` file in the firmware squashfs root.
+When the target binary calls `nvram_get()`, the value defined in `/nvram.ini` for the requested key is returned.

 # Building Nvram-Faker
 As previously mentioned, the firmware that I am emulating is big-endian, 32-bit ARM.
 Since `libnvram-faker.so` will be preloaded into a binary in that firmware, it must match that ARM architecture.
 This means that I will need to cross-compile our `nvram-faker`.